Rapinoe, Lavelle score as USA beat Netherlands to retain World Cup - Journal du Cameroun

 Still, it was 61 minutes before the holders went ahead.

 The referee gave a corner when Stefanie van der Gragt challenged Morgan in the area, but changed her mind upon seeing the images.
-Rapinoe stroked in the first penalty scored in a women’s World Cup final to claim a share of the golden boot with Morgan and England’s Ellen White.
+Rapinoe stroked in the first penalty scored in a women’s World Cup final.

 The Netherlands tried to regain their composure, but there was nothing they could do to stop Lavelle’s piercing run towards the box midway through the second half.

-She dropped her shoulder to set up the shooting opportunity, and fired in low from 18 yards.
-Van Veenendaal then saved from Morgan and Dunn to keep the score down, but the title was the USA’s again.
+She dropped her shoulder to set up the shooting opportunity, and fired in low from 18 yards, and the title was the USA’s again.